 Any print bed, whether glass or plastic, must be kept free of skin oil.
 Washing it off with dishwashing soap greatly enhances adhesion.
 If the bed is clean, the nozzle can achieve adhesion with very little downward pressure.

 Remove the bed, let it cool down, & bend it to remove the part.
 Use an xacto knife to remove the skirt & extra bits.

-Ordinary glass provided no significant adhesion or improvement in leveling.
-There are specially treated glasses which might give smoother surfaces with adhesion.
+Ordinary glass provided no significant adhesion or improvement in leveling, but required a lot more heat.
+The trick with glass is it makes a smooth surface.
+There are specially treated glasses which might give better adhesion, for a price.